jeffreycwitt/pl339/docs/10-beyond-the-book.md

 {:.rquestion}
 What information is lacking?
 How does this relate to his first concern that the print medium destroys the "unity and structure of interconnection"?

-Around minute 8, the interviewer appeals the satisfactory nature of "file folders"?
+Around minute 8, the interviewer appeals to the satisfactory nature of "file folders"?

 {:.rquestion}
 Why does he treat this technology as sufficient?